 Beech Leaf Disease in Maine

-A disease that has been leading to decline and mortality of beech trees from Ohio to Southern New England has arrived in Maine’s forests.
-Beech leaf disease (BLD) was confirmed in Lincolnville, ME (Waldo County) in late May 2021 by Maine Forest Service and US Forest Service forest pathologists.
-This detection was confirmed using molecular methods by Dr. Robert Marra of the Connecticut Agricultural Experiment Station.
-The BLD-infested trees were brought to the attention of the Maine Forest Service’s Pathologist by the landowners, who pay close attention to changes in their environment during frequent walks through their forest.
-BLD is widespread and severe in the immediate area of Lincolnville and is established in several areas of the Midcoast region.
-The disease is now found as far west as York County, as far east as Acadia National Park, Hancock County, and as far north as the Penobscot Experimental Forest.
+A disease that has been leading to decline and mortality of beech trees from Ohio to Southern New England is now impacting Maine’s forests.
+Beech leaf disease (BLD) was confirmed in Lincolnville, ME (Waldo County) in May 2021 by forest pathologists from the Maine Forest Service and US Forest Service.
+The BLD-infested trees were brought to the attention of the Maine Forest Service by the forest owners.
+Reports from the public continue to play a critical role in understanding the distribution of the disease.
+BLD is widespread and severe throughout the Midcoast region and is now found at various levels of severity in the following counties: Cumberland, Hancock, Kennebec, Knox, Lincoln, Penobscot, Piscataquis, Sagadahoc, Waldo, Washington, and York.
 BLD may be established elsewhere and efforts continue to determine disease distribution through survey and reports from the public.
+In cooperation with the US Forest Service, nine long-term monitoring plots have been established to track disease development and impacts at the individual tree and stand levels.

 BLD was first reported in Ohio in 2012, and for many years it was known only in adjacent states and provinces.
 The disease was detected in 2019 in eastern New York, and in 2020 a concerted survey and outreach effort uncovered the disease in southern New England and other areas (see current BLD distribution map below).